villekf/OMEGA/README.md

 Visual studio can be downloaded from [here](https://visualstudio.microsoft.com/).

+On Ubuntu you can install g++ with `sudo apt install build-essential`.

 To install the OMEGA software, either simply extract the release/master package, download the MATLAB toolbox file from [releases](https://github.com/villekf/OMEGA/releases) (`OMEGA.-.Open-source.MATLAB.emission.tomography.software.mltbx`) or obtain the source code through git:
 `git clone https://github.com/villekf/OMEGA`
 and then add the OMEGA folder and subfolders to MATLAB/Octave path (this is done automatically if you install with the mltbx-file).
 Finally, run `install_mex` in the source folder to build the necessary MEX-files.
 Both ROOT and OpenCL support will be installed, if the corresponding files are found.
 ROOT is, however, only supported on Linux and MacOS platforms.
 Possible compilation errors can be seen with `install_mex(1)`.
 OpenCL include and library paths, ArrayFire path and ROOT path can also be set manually with `install_mex(0, OpenCL_include_path, OpenCL_lib_path, AF_PATH, ROOT_PATH)`. `OpenCL_include_path` should be the folder where `cl.h` is located, `OpenCL_lib_path` the folder where `OpenCL.lib/libOpenCL.so` (Windows/Linux) is located, `AF_PATH` the path to ArrayFire installation location and `ROOT_PATH` to ROOT installation location.